Skip to main content

 Region: Nationwide

-The most common everyday meal - cassava paste with a simple sauce made from okra, tomatoes, and onions.
+The everyday meal you will see most often: cassava paste with a plain sauce of okra, tomatoes, and onions.

 Rice and Beans